manuelbomi/Enterprise-Architecture-Modelling-with-Sparx---Conceptual-Model-Designs-with-Mind-Maps/README.md

 (Ref: https://www.sparxsystems.us/software/enterprise-architect/)

 ###### Sparx Enterprise Architecture Modelling Software
-Sparx Systems Enterprise Architect is a visual modeling and design tool based on the UML.
-The platform supports: the design and construction of software systems; modeling business processes; and modeling industry based domains.
+Sparx Systems Enterprise Architect software is a visual modeling and design tool based on the UML (Unified Modeling Language).
+The platform supports: the design and construction of enterprise data architecture, enterprise software systems, modeling business processes, and modeling industry based domains.
 It is used by businesses and organizations to not only model the architecture of their systems, but to process the implementation of these models across the full application development life-cycle.

-#### Physical Physical Data Models
+### Physical Physical Data Models
 At this stage of the enterprise architecture definition, questions regarding how to implement the logical models are answered.
 The database types, software and hardware types, timelines inputs, output(s) and how to solve the problems specified in the conceptual and logical layers  are discussed.
 In many instances, the physical model always mirrors the logical model.
-UML (Unified Modeling Language) diagrams may be used at this stage.
+UML  diagrams may be used at this stage.
 Some UML software such as LucidChart could be used to convert the UML-based physical model into a software such as mermaid code and/or SQL codes.

 ##### Enterprise Architecture Modeling with Sparx - An Example
-Comprehensive
-Modeling solution for varying Architectural needs

-Sparx Enterprise Architect is your ultimate digital blueprint designer – a comprehensive modeling tool that transforms complex business strategies into crystal-clear visual roadmaps.
-Whether you’re navigating intricate software designs, mapping out enterprise architectures, or aligning IT with business goals, this powerful platform turns complexity into clarity.

-Sparx Systems Enterprise Architect is a collaborative modeling, design and management platform based on UML and related standards.
+Here, an example is shown regarding how to use mind maps to model the